edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Trade_CountrySub-Division.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01002561
-Comments: A political or physical area or region within the political boundaries of a country used or referenced for trade purposes.
+rdfs:comment | A political or physical area or region within the political boundaries of a country used or referenced for trade purposes. edi3:cefactBusinessProcess | In All Contexts

 Properties: